Abington School District v. Schempp: Stewart's dissent

 Justice Potter Stewart filed the only dissent in the case.
-In it, he was critical of both the lower court opinions and the decision the Supreme Court had reached regarding them.
+He was critical of both the lower court opinions and the decision the Supreme Court had reached regarding them.
 He wished to remand the case to lower courts for further proceedings.

 Stewart had dissented in Engel v.
-Vitale and viewed the doctrine relied on in that case as implausible, given the long history of government religious practice in the United States, including the fact that the Supreme Court opens its own sessions with the declaration, "God Save this Honorable Court" and that Congress opens its sessions with prayers, among many other examples.
+Vitale and viewed the doctrine relied on in that case as implausible, given the long history of government religious practice in the United States, including the fact that the Supreme Court opens its sessions with the declaration, "God Save this Honorable Court" and that Congress opens its sessions with prayers, among many other examples.
 Stewart believed that such practice fit with the nation's long history of permitting free exercise of religious practices, even in the public sphere.

-He declared the cases consolidated with Schempp as "so fundamentally deficient as to make impossible an informed or responsible determination of the constitutional issues presented"—specifically, of whether the Establishment Clause was violated.
-As to the intent and scope of the religion clauses of the First Amendment:
+He declared the cases consolidated with Schempp as "so fundamentally deficient as to make impossible an informed or responsible determination of the constitutional issues presented," specifically of whether the Establishment Clause was violated.
+As to the intent and scope of the religion clauses of the First Amendment, he stated:

-It is, I think, a fallacious oversimplification to regard the [religion clauses] as establishing a single constitutional standard of "separation of church and state", which can be applied in every case to delineate the required boundaries between government and religion....
-As a matter of history, the First Amendment was adopted solely as a limitation upon the newly created National Government.
-The events leading to its adoption strongly suggest that the Establishment Clause was primarily an attempt to insure that Congress not only would be powerless to establish a national church, but would also be unable to interfere with existing state establishments. ...
-So matters stood until the adoption of the Fourteenth Amendment, or more accurately, until this Court's decision in Cantwell....

 He stated his agreement with the doctrine of the Fourteenth Amendment's embrace and application of the Bill of Rights, but pointed out the irony of such an amendment "designed to leave the States free to go their own way should now have become a restriction upon their autonomy".

-Other critics of the Court's findings in Abington v.
+Other critics of the Court's holding in Abington v.
 Schempp often quote the following excerpt from Justice Stewart's opinion:

-If religious exercises are held to be an impermissible activity in schools, religion is placed in an artificial and state-created disadvantage....
-And a refusal to permit religious exercises thus is seen, not as the realization of state neutrality, but rather as the establishment of a religion of secularism, or at least, as governmental support of the beliefs of those who think that religious exercises should be conducted only in private.